Updating Results

 2. Every applicant must either

-1. have been admitted to a degree in Theology, or
+1. have been admitted to the degree of Bachelor of Music with Honours, or

-2. have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Humanities).
+3. have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Humanities).

 Masters (Coursework)